kaaryasthan/kaaryasthan/README.md

 This repository contains the source code of Kaaryasthan.
 It has source code for both fron-end and back-end.
-The front-end of Kaaryasthan is written in [Angular], back-end in [Go], and [PostgreSQL] is used for the persistent data store.
+The front-end of Kaaryasthan is written in [Angular], back-end in [Go], and [PostgreSQL] is used as the persistent data store.

 ## Development